-The “venous” afferent side of the closed circuit is connected to a pump and a heat and gas exchanger so that the perfusate – STEEN Solution™ (with or without red blood cells) – assumes physiological temperature and partial gas pressures.
+The pulmonary artery of the closed circuit is connected to a pump, oxygenator and heat and gas exchanger so that the perfusate – STEEN Solution™ (with or without red blood cells) – assumes physiological temperature and partial gas pressures.
 A leucocyte filter is connected before the inflow to prevent leucocyte-induced tissue injury.
-Perfusion pressure is closely monitored and should never exceed 20 mm Hg.

 Since the lungs are generally cold before perfusion, initial flow rates must be very low, gradually increasing as the temperature increases.
 The flow should never exceed 4 l/min.
-Careful ventilation is begun as the temperature of the perfusate outflow reaches 32 °C and full ventilation is begun as it reaches 37 °C.
+Careful ventilation is begun as the temperature of the perfusate outflow reaches 32 °C.

 Functional assessment can begin when the circuit has reached the steady state – (perfusion and ventilation parameters have reached the intended values and with the temperature of 37 °C,), monitoring arterial and venous blood gases, end-tidal carbon dioxide and a range of hemodynamic parameters.

 To Order: REF 19004; 500 mL bottle